matthoendorf/matthoendorf.github.io/holy-week.md

 ---
 <a name="top"></a>

-### Condensed Plan: Maundy Thursday to Easter Sunday
+Condensed plan for Maundy Thursday to Easter Sunday.
 Daily journaling guide blending The Chosen episodes, full Scripture, guided commentary, and reflection space.
 Up to 3 episodes per day.

 ---